matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 <img src="../raw/master/images/RC_transmitter_FrSky_Taranis_X9DplusSE_standarized_switches_800x_01.jpg" width="75%" />

-TX Switches color coding
+**TX Switches color coding**

-RED = KILL; philosophy, red is common for danger, stop, etc BLUE = MODE SWITCH philosophy, on other colorspectrum than RED, less change of confusion for colorblind YELLOW = GEAR
+* RED = KILL; philosophy, red is common for danger, stop, etc
+* BLUE = MODE SWITCH philosophy, on other colorspectrum than RED, less change of confusion for colorblind
+* YELLOW = GEAR
-WHITE = FLAP
+* WHITE = FLAP

 If Switches are of Potmeter type, still try to paint color on in if at all possible.
 Or sticker a point in the color above the potmeter

-Note: **Green is NEVER used** since it implies something safe
+Note: **Green is NEVER used** since it implies something safe.. hmmm to discuss

 ## ALL